espottesmith/RNMC_native/README.md

 ### Dependencies

-RNMC depends on [GSL](https://www.gnu.org/software/gsl/) for pseudo random number generation.
-Make sure that `CPATH`, `LIBRARY_PATH` and `LD_LIBRARY_PATH` are set appropriately if you aren't using a version of GSL bundled with your system.
+RNMC depends on [GSL](https://www.gnu.org/software/gsl/) for pseudo random number generation and [sqlite](https://www.sqlite.org/index.html) for the database interface.
+Make sure that `CPATH`, `LIBRARY_PATH` and `LD_LIBRARY_PATH` are set appropriately if you aren't using versions bundled with your system.

 ### Building